wolfSSL/wolfssh/examples/echoserver/README_wolfsentry.md

 # wolfSentry Configuration

 ## Filtering IP Address
-The example is configured by JSON configuraiotn file to only accept connetions from 127.0.0.1 or 192.168.11.3.
-Change `192.168.11.3` to your preference IP address first.
+The example is configured by JSON configuraiotn file to only accept connections from 127.0.0.1 or 192.168.11.3.
+Change `192.168.11.3` to your preferred IP address first.

 ```json
     "static-routes-insert" : [